-- A DRO Indicator.
-Displays the speed of the blade in FPM (Feet Per Minute). - B Speed Control.
-This potentiometer will vary the input signal to the VFD which in turn will vary the frequency output to the motor thus controlling the speed of the motor and then the blade. - C On Push Button.
+A DRO Indicator.
+Displays the speed of the blade in FPM (Feet Per Minute).

+B Speed Control.
+This potentiometer will vary the input signal to the VFD which in turn will vary the frequency output to the motor thus controlling the speed of the motor and then the blade.

+C Power Indicator Lamp.
+The power indicator lamp will illuminate when the key switch is turned to the ON position.

+D Key Switch.
+The key switch powers the operating controls On to allow either cutting or welding.

+E Function Selector Switch.
+This selector switch provides for one operation at a time.
+In the Left position, the welder will be active.
+In the Right position, the saw will be active.

+F On Push Button.
 Press this button to start and run the blade when operating conditions are safe for the blade to move.
-Make sure the blade is rotating downward towards the work table. - D Stop Push Button.
-Press this button to stop the blade any time that the operator is not directly and actively engaged in a cutting operation. - E Emergency Stop Button (E-Stop).
+Make sure the blade is rotating downward towards the work table.

+G Stop Push Button.
+Press this button to stop the blade any time that the operator is not directly and actively engaged in a cutting operation.

+H Emergency Stop Button (E-Stop).
 In the event of incorrect operation or dangerous conditions, the machine can be stopped immediately by pressing the E-STOP button.
 Twist the emergency stop button clockwise (cw) to reset.
 Note: Resetting the E-Stop will not start the machine.

-F Blade Shear
+Blade Shear

-The blade shear is attached to the saw frame, just left of the saw band weld station.
+The blade shear is attached to the saw frame, just left and up from the saw band weld station.